A Little Bit About Me

 My wish is to show my students that yoga is for everyone, at whatever stage, for now and for life.

-I now combine my love of yoga with my enthusiasm for improved gut health, through a diverse microbiome.
-The two work well together to bring balance to the body and mind.
+I now combine my love of yoga with my online nutritional business promoting improved gut health, the foundation of our physical and mental health.
 Ask me for details or check out my webshop at: www.supplementsfortoday.uk